franchesoni/iislib/README.md

 ## Structure
 - `data/`
-    - `iis_dataset.py`: given a dataset script, which retrieves a sample image and its masks, we must select one ground truth mask from between these masks.
-Different strategies are implemented here.
+    - `iis_dataset.py`: Abstract `SegDataset` (to load whatever segmentation dataset you have) and `RegionDataset` classes are here defined.
+Use them to retrieve image and masks or image and target region, respectively.
     - `datasets/`
-        - `dataset_name.py`: each dataset is usually an image segmentation dataset and has an specific script to load each image and its corresponding masks.
+        - `dataset_name.py`: each specific dataset is usually an image segmentation dataset and has an specific script to load each image and its corresponding masks.
+Subclass `SegDataset`
     - `region_selector.py`: given a dataset script, which retrieves a sample image and its masks, we must select one ground truth mask from between these masks.
 Different strategies are implemented here.
     - `clicking.py`: given a ground truth mask, past clicks and a prediction, we compute the next click according to different strategies.
 The prediction can be empty if it is the first step.
 This script also implements clicks encoding.
 - `models/`: for us, IIS models are segmentation models with more input channels